Semigroup approach to the sign problem in quantum Monte Carlo simulations: Sign-problem-free Semigroups

 \section{Sign-problem-free Semigroups}

 Let us give the outline of the discussions in this section.
-Firstly we restrict the range of parameters by an anti-linear symmetry to make the sampling weight $p$ real.
-Then we observe that $p$ never vanishes for strict contraction elements inside some contraction semigroups, while the non-strict contraction elements can be viewed as some limit of strict contraction elements.
+First, we restrict the range of parameters by an antilinear symmetry to make the sampling weight $p$ real.
+Then we observe that $p$ never vanishes for strict contraction elements inside some contraction semigroups, while the nonstrict contraction elements can be viewed as some limit of strict contraction elements.
 These two conditions together ensure that $p$ is non-negative as a continuous function of the coefficients.

-Each condition requires a definition of anti-linear involution for complex skew-symmetric matrices.
+Each condition requires a definition of antilinear involution for complex skew-symmetric matrices.
 Consider any complex skew-symmetric matrix $A$.
-Adopting the Majorana fermion basis, it is natural to assume that those two operations are expressed by real orthogonal transformations acting on $A$, $J_{1}$ and $J_{2}$ respectively, along with the complex conjugation.
+Adopting the Majorana fermion basis, it is natural to assume that those two operations are expressed by real orthogonal transformations acting on $A$, $J_{1}$, and $J_{2}$, respectively, along with the complex conjugation.